Resources

 Illustration portfolio

-In my free-time I also like drawing.
-And sometimes I try to merge this hobby with my research work and get illustrations to use on papers and/or other publications.
+In my free time I like drawing, and sometimes I try to merge this hobby with my research work to create illustrations for papers and other publications.

 Feel free to get in touch if you may need something of this kind.